alfizari/Nioh-2-Save-Decrypt-PS4/README.md

 //////////////////////////////////////////////////
 Custome AES CTR, uses custom S-Box. hardcoded Key and nonce/counter.

-Haven't checked for the checksum algorithm, but there are flags that will disable the integrity checks, which the script will do
+Haven't checked for the checksum algorithm,seems to be too complex. will try to find a solution.

 Custom AES from: https://github.com/pawREP/Nioh-Savedata-Decryption-Tool